adamtow/promptkit/docs/English.md

 If your internet connection is off, dictation will be disabled and prompts will run in either manual or manual with speech mode.

+<span id="auto-translate"></span>
 #### Auto Translate

 Turn on this setting to automatically convert prompts from one language to another.

 Suppose you speak French.
-Setting the Translation Language to French and turning on Auto Translate will translate any Prompt that does not directly specify its spoken or dictation language to French
+Setting the Translation Language to French and turning on Auto Translate will translate any Prompt that does not directly specify its spoken or dictation language to French.

 > A Prompt that lists out its spoken language or dictation language will use specified language, not the translated language.
 Prompt messages are still translated but spoken messages and user input remain in the specified language.

+<span id="translation-language"></span>
 #### Translation Language

 PromptKit currently supports 25 languages: